fsharp/fsharp.org/testimonials/index.md

 libraries.
 It will continue to be our language of choice for scientific computing.
 <div class="keywords">biology, modelling, algorithms, analysis, DNA computing, correct, scientific computing</div>

+<a id="miccrosoft-engineering" href="#">&nbsp;</a>
+---

+> In our engineering group at Microsoft we use F# for several projects

+1. Microsoft Engineering Team

+In our internal engineering group at Microsoft, F# is used for several important tools:
+*  analyzing feedback on the web to look for compatibility-related issues,
+*  a static code analyzer to detect compatibility regressions in a product,
+*  a delta-debugging tool to help root cause regression analysis in product builds.

 <a id="michael-hansen" href="#">&nbsp;</a>
 ---